ESMO Designated Centre of Integrated Oncology and Palliative Care

 Campo SS.
 Giovanni e Paolo

-The Centre is organised as Domiciliary Hospitalisation.
-The most services the hospital can offer are carried out at patient's home.
+The Centre is established as Domiciliary Hospitalization.
+Most hospital services are delivered at patient's home.

-The centre offers logistic aid for the coordination of home care with others clinicians (not members of the Centre) to provide a high level expert care according to the patient’s situation.
+The centre provides logistic aid to others clinicians (not members of the Centre) who may need to reach the patient’s home.

-Other hospital departments often require the CPC's evaluation for tumour patients who need palliative treatments.
+Other hospital departments often require the CPC's evaluation for oncology patients who need palliative treatments.

-When the patients are unable to cope at home or in case of family fatigue the Centre coordinate the admission as in-patients in different wards of the hospital (Medical Oncology Ward, Department of Medicine, etc) or in Hospice (Fatebenefratelli Venezia)
+When the patients are unable to cope at home or in case of family fatigue the CPC coordinates patients’ admission to the area Hospices (Fatebenefratelli in Venice, Nazareth and Policlinico S Marco in Mestre) or to specific wards in Venice Hospital (Medical Oncology, Department of Medicine).